 5 Star rated safari company in Moshi, Tanzania on TripAdvisor

-What you will learn on this 9 days cultural safari to Hadzabe of Lake Eyasi is that the lives of these Africa’s traditional hunter-gatherer tribes are impossible not to be fascinated with.
-The Hadzabe, one of the last and most isolated of the bushmen or hunter-gatherers, still live in the dry woodlands of distant Lake Eyasi in northern Tanzania.
+What you will discover on our 9-day Tanzania Tented safari to Hadzabe of Lake Eyasi is that the lives of these primitive hunter-gatherer tribes in Africa are impossible not to be charmed by.
+The Hadzabe, one of the last and most isolated of the bushmen or hunter-gatherers, still live in the dry forests of remote Lake Eyasi in northern Tanzania.

 They have lived for thousands of years and continue to do so today.
-They use giraffe tendons as bows and arrows to hunt for prey.
-To augment their meager diet with protein and a little more substance, they collect honey from baobab trees and dig for roots and scorpions.
+They hunt with giraffe tendons as bows and arrows.
+To supplement their scant diet with protein and substance, they harvest honey from baobab trees and dig for roots and scorpions.

 Our safari guides are all well experienced in the field and passionate about showing you the amazing wildlife and culture Tanzania has to offer.
 All are fluent in English, and if you have a special language request just let us know as many will also have an additional language (e.g. French, Spanish, German).
 They are also well trained in 4×4 driving so will be able to get you anywhere on the varying road qualities we have here!
 Please feel free to ask your guide any questions you may have about the wildlife, culture or trip along the way.